 - Whipped Topping – You could make your own homemade Cool Whip or pick some up from the freezer section of your market.
 If you go that route, make sure it is thawed.

 How to make Sand Pudding

 This section shows you how to make this recipe, with process photos showing the steps to help you visualize it.
 For full instructions, including amounts and temperatures, see the recipe card below.

 Making Golden Oreo Sand Pudding is really easy since it’s a no-bake treat, but it does require a little bit of time to assemble.

-Now you’re ready to assemble your dessert.
-I like to serve it out of a bucket (the dollar store usually has cute ones!) to keep with the theme.
+- STEP FIVE: Now you’re ready to assemble your dessert.
+I like to serve it out of a bucket (the dollar store usually has cute ones!) to keep with the theme, or you can do individual cups.
 Start with a layer of sand, then alternate sand/pudding until your bucket is full, making sure to end with sand.

 That’s it!
 You’re ready to serve and enjoy.